r-barnes/ArcRasterRescue/README.md

 TODO
 ====

  * **Turn this into a GDAL driver.**
  *Improve endian checking.
  *Check for other kinds of compressions.
  *Improve calculation of raster dimensions.

-*Improve geotransform calculations.
+ *Improve geotransform calculations: they're kind of experimental at the moment.
  *Switch some identification strings to ENUM values so things run quicker

 Credits